chapstech/HTB_writeups/OSINT/We Have A Leak/We_Have_A_Leak.md

-<H1>SPOILERS AHEAD!
-PLEASE SPEND TIME TO TRY AND SOLVE THIS BEFORE LOOKING AT THE WRITEUP</H1>
+<h1>SPOILERS AHEAD!
+PLEASE SPEND TIME TO TRY AND SOLVE THIS BEFORE LOOKING AT THE WRITEUP</h1>

+<h2>Difficulty rating : MEDIUM 🟡 </h2>

+<h3>Challenge description</h3>
+Super Secure Startup's private information is being leaked; can you find out how?

+<h3>Writeup</h3>

+(I won't post the key here, please try the challenge yourself, it's good practice)

+<h3>Takeaway</h3>
+1) Posting on social media can lead to leaking private company information even if the intention is good.
+Be mindful of what you post

+<h3>Mind map</h3>